nurture-tech/unity-mcp-server/README.md

 NUPS uses the official [C# MCP SDK](https://github.com/modelcontextprotocol/csharp-sdk).

-Create a static class to hold your tools.
+1. Create a static class to hold your tools.
 Add the `[McpServerToolType]` annotation to the class.

-Declare static methods to implement each tool.
-Use the `[McpServerTool]` annotation to each method.
+2. Declare static methods to implement each tool.
+Add the `[McpServerTool]` annotation to each method.

-Reference the [Services](./packages/unity/Editor/Services) directory for examples.
+3. Reference the [Services](./packages/unity/Editor/Services) directory for examples.

-You will likely need to quit unity and restart your agent in order for it to see the new tools.
+4. You will likely need to quit unity and restart your agent in order for it to see the new tools.

 ## Usage Tips